friemen/reactnet/README.md

 ### Link function

-The link function is called in a propagation cycle if the link is ready and the topological level of the cycle matches the links level.
+The link-function is called in a propagation cycle if the link is ready and the topological level of the cycle matches the links level.

-Upon invocation the link function will receive the following entries in a map:
+Upon invocation the link-function will receive the following entries in a map:

 ```